 TAPE:5330 TA Preparation: Orientation Program

-A six-hour orientation program will be required of all students who are certified at level A or B and are teaching for the first time.
+A four-hour orientation program will be required of all students who are certified at level A or B and are teaching for the first time.

-This orientation helps new teaching assistants understand the culture of the U.S. classroom and treats topics such as student expectations, teacher-student relationships, and understanding and answering student questions.
+This orientation helps new teaching assistants understand the culture of the U.S. classroom and treats topics such as student expectations, teacher-student interactions, and understanding and answering student questions.
 Discussion focuses on suggestions for maximizing comprehensibility in spoken English.
-This course meets twice for 3 hours early in the semester.
-Both meetings are held in the evening.
+This course meets twice for 2 hours early in the semester.

 TAPE Course Fees